-- Brazil – Mystery Man set to publish Spring 2016.
-Wild Man, Law Man and Motorcycle Man to come.
+- Brazil – Mystery Man, Wild Man, Law Man and Motorcycle Man

-- Bulgaria – The Will is published.
-Soaring to come.
+- Czech Republic – The Will and Soaring

-- France – Rock Chick is published.
-Rock Chick Rescue to come.
+- France – Rock Chick and Rock Chick Rescue

-- Germany – Mystery Man published.
-Wild Man soon to come.
+- Germany – Mystery Man and.
+Wild Man

-- Hungary – Mystery Man and Wild Man both published.
-Law Man and Motorcycle Man to come.
+- Hungary – Mystery Man, Wild Man, Law Man and Motorcycle Man

-- Italy – Mystery Man and Wild Man published.
-Law Man to come.
+- Japan – Mystery Man and Law Man

-- Thailand – Mystery Man, Wild Man both published.
-Law Man and Motorcycle Man to come.
+- Thailand – Mystery Man, Wild Man, Law Man and Motorcycle Man

 This website is kept up-to-date and I announce on the home page what’s been recently published or what’s up next or what I’m working on.
 This information is also available on my Coming Soon page.
 I give dates when the books will be released when I know the book is done and dusted and ready to go and these will include pre-order links so you can get your order in.